 MSRP: Free – $36.00 per year

-FunTreks offers custom-designed map books and digital GPS maps that feature off-road trails that have been tested by experts.
+FunTreks offers custom-designed map books and digital GPS maps that feature off-road trails that have been tested by experts – similar to how Butler Maps creates its maps and guides.
 Their books differentiate various trails based on difficulty, which are accompanied by detailed photos and turn-by-turn directions to make sure you don’t tackle more than you can handle.
 Currently, FunTreks guides are available for Arizona, California, Colorado, and Utah.
+There is a special book dedicated to Moab as well.

 MSRP: $34.95– $74.90

-Part of a successful overland journey is pre-planning from home.
-Trails Offroad makes that simple by giving you access to maps with tracks color-coded by difficulty backed by an advanced trail rating system that expressly indicates a trails difficulty level; detailed route descriptions; all the waypoints Trails Offroad has in its database; GPX files with meaningful waypoints, including obstacles, campsites, and historical points of interest; and advanced search capabilities.
-Get your planning done in no time!
+Part of a successful overland journey is pre-planning while you’re still at home.
+Trails Offroad makes that task easier by giving you access to maps with tracks color-coded by difficulty backed by an advanced trail rating system.
+The ratings differentiate trails by difficulty level and include detailed route descriptions plus all the waypoints Trails Offroad has in its database.
+Users can generate shareable GPX files with waypoints, including obstacles, campsites, and historical points of interest; and advanced search capabilities.
+Get your planning done quickly – and perhaps discover some new things to see on your next trip!

 MSRP: Free or $25.00 annually